CubicMaldo/NPCs-Discretas/REFACTOR_SUMMARY.md

 ## Decision / Integration Notes

 The refactor focuses on the social graph and social APIs only.
-Decision-making systems (Utility AI, Behavior Trees) are not implemented in the core.
+Decision-making systems (decision-system addons, Behavior Trees) are not implemented in the core.
 Use an external addon and adapt it to call the `SocialComponent` / `SocialGraphManager` APIs for relationship queries.
 Once you add your preferred addon to `addons/`, I can help write adapter nodes and glue code with examples.

 ## 📊 Beneficios Medibles